Quentin Quire: Wolverine and the X-Men

 Quentin Quire was shown in promotional art for Wolverine and the X-Men #1 as a member of Wolverine's post-Schism team.
-In the series series, Quire reasons with an offshoot of Krakoa to be the school grounds.

-The limited series Wolverine and the X-Men: Alpha & Omega details Quire's battle with Wolverine, which is written by Brian Wood.

-Quire becomes more of a team player with fellow students and even Captain America in A+X. During Infinity, Quire was chosen as to represent his school in a competition.

-Quire defected alongside other students to the new Hellfire Academy, hoping to discover why Idie Okonkwo switched sides, later defeating the Academy.
-Quire graduated and became a graduate student/assistant at the Jean Grey school.
-In Battle of the Atom, he encounters his future Phoenix self and begins to question his stay at the school.
+However, he defects alongside other students to the Hellfire Academy, hoping to discover why Oya switched sides.
+Quire graduates and becomes a graduate student/assistant at the Jean Grey school.

-Due to his anger towards Logan and others, Quire later broke off association with the facility when he became independently wealthy and left the school to join the Phoenix Corporation, where he later became the new White King of the Hellfire Club.
-However, he found himself not quite able to enjoy the riches and fame because he saw his own death on a time travel adventure.
-The events of AXIS and Wolverine's death caused him to finally return to the Jean Grey School and help both the Avengers and X-Men battle Red Onslaught.
+Due to his anger towards Wolverine and others, Quire leaves school to join the Phoenix Corporation, becoming the White King of the Hellfire Club.
+However, he finds himself unable to enjoy the riches and fame brought by the group after learning of his future death while time traveling.
+The events of AXIS and Wolverine's death causes Quire to return to the Jean Grey School.

 "The Phoenix"

-Having become fed up with people, Quire decided to exile himself from society and live in the middle of the Atlantic Ocean with Krakoa taking the shape of a small desert island.
-Quire's was recruited by Thor, as the Shi'ar gods had conjured the Phoenix Force to have it lay waste to all of reality.
-Quire psychically attacked the Phoenix, allowing Thor to access the White Hot Room and fight it.
-Quire entered the White Hot Room himself and negotiated with the Phoenix, which allowed him to absorb a small portion of itself.
-In the end, the Shi'ar gods were arrested and taken to Omnipotence City for their actions.
-As the Shi'ar were left without their gods, the newly Phoenix-empowered Quire became the New God of the Shi'ar as the Phoenix.
-However, Quire appeared back on Earth and resumed his self-imposed exile on Krakoa.
-When M threw Jubilee into sunlight to kill her, Quire sacrificed the Phoenix power to cure Jubilee's vampirism and restored her mutant powers.
+Having become fed up with people, Quire exiles himself from society and lives in the middle of the Atlantic Ocean with Krakoa.
+He is recruited by Thor to combat the Shi'ar gods, who have conjured the Phoenix Force to have it lay waste to all of reality.
+Quire psychically attacks the Phoenix, allowing Thor to access the White Hot Room and fight it.
+Quire enters the White Hot Room himself and negotiates with the Phoenix, which allows him to absorb a small portion of its power.
+After the Shi'ar gods are imprisoned, Quire becomes the new god of the Shi'ar as the Phoenix.
+However, Quire returns to Earth and resumes his self-imposed exile on Krakoa.
+When M attempts to kill Jubilee, Quire sacrifices his Phoenix power to cure Jubilee's vampirism and restore her mutant powers.

 Marvel Legacy

-Kid Omega joined West Coast Avengers, under leaderships of Clint Barton and Kate Bishop.
-He also began an awkward romance with Gwenpool.
+Quire joins the West Coast Avengers, under the leadership of Clint Barton and Kate Bishop.
+He also has an awkward romance with Gwenpool.

-During the "Empyre" storyline, Quire was among the psychic mutants who were summoned to Genosha.
-He was among those who witnessed Magik's fight with the Cotatinaught.